fdiengdoh/fdh/README.md

 [ 'link' => 'link-url-here', 'icon' => 'bootstrap-icon here', 'title' => 'Title of the Link' ]
 ```

-The above [link.php](file) is then converted to html file using a simple command in linux as follows
+The above [file](link.php) is then converted to html file using a simple command in linux as follows

 ```
 php /location/of/your/link.php > index.html